Tanmay-IITDSAI/MLProject/README.md

 # Pending Tasks & Challenges
 We are diligently working on implementing the project, leveraging the latest advancements in simultaneous machine translation, including the Mixture-of-Experts approach and the dynamic Wait-k policy.
 While we strive to achieve the best possible outcomes, we acknowledge that the code and methodology are still evolving.
 As we proceed, there may be adjustments to our approach based on practical challenges, insights gained during experimentation, and efforts to optimize performance.
 Our aim is to ensure that the final implementation aligns with the project objectives while maintaining flexibility for improvements.

-#Findings
-I found that the code does not seem to work properly as some part of the code or requirement is missing to run the code though the paper explained everything.
+I also found that the code does not seem to work properly as some part of the code or requirement is missing to run the code though the paper explained everything.